specsolutions/specsync-for-tfs-documentation/features/general-features/specsync-plugins.md

 # SpecSync Plugins

-{% hint style="warning" %}
-The plugins feature of SpecSync is currently in a preview phase.
-This means that changes in the API might happen in the upcoming SpecSync versions.
-{% endhint %}

 SpecSync plugins can extend the functionality of SpecSync in order to support additional test sources, BDD tools and platforms.

 SpecSync plugins can be implemented as .NET assemblies that are loaded by SpecSync during execution.
 In order to load a plugin, the plugin assembly has to be registered in the `toolSettings/plugins` section of the configuration file.
-The list of all possible settings can be found in the [`toolSettings` configuration reference](../../reference/configuration/configuration-toolsettings.md).&#x20;
+The list of all possible settings can be found in the [`toolSettings` configuration reference](../../reference/configuration/configuration-toolsettings.md).

 The following example shows a simple plugin registration.